RobotecAI/scenario_simulator_v2/test_runner/random_test_runner/Readme.md

 # Random test runner

-Random test runner allows running randomly generated scenarios to test autoware autonomy implementation.
+Random test runner allows running randomly generated scenarios to test autonomy implementation.

 | NOTE: Currently only `Autoware.Auto` (`awf/auto`) is supported. `AutowareArchitectureProposal` (`tier4/proposal`) will be supported in the future. |
 |----------------------------------------------------------------------------------------------------------------------------------------------------|

 ## How to build

+### Prerequisites

 ### Autoware.Auto